jiguan/LeetCode/src/com/interview/JavaInterviewQuestions.md

 What is the difference between yield and sleep?
 What is the difference between the methods `sleep()` and `wait()`?

-When a task invokes yield(), it changes from running state to runnable state.
-When a task invokes sleep(), it changes from running state to waiting/sleeping state.
+* When a task invokes yield(), it changes from running state to runnable state
+* When a task invokes sleep(), it changes from running state to waiting/sleeping state.

-* When shall we use `synchronization`?
+When shall we use `synchronization`?

 1. Synchronization is the capability to control the access of multiple threads to shared resources. synchronized keyword in java provides locking which ensures mutual exclusive access of shared resource and prevent data race.
 1. If we do not use synchronization and let two or more threads access a shared resource at the same time, it will lead to distorted results.
 Here is an example: Let’s assume that we have two different threads T1 and T2, T1 that start execution and save certain values in a file sample.txt which will be used to calculate some results when T1 returns.
 Meanwhile, T2 starts and before T1 returns, T2 changes the values saved by T1 in the file sample.txt (sample.txt is the shared resource).
 Now obviously T1 will give the wrong result.